Nondivergence of Reductive group action on Homogeneous Spaces: Abstract

 \section{Abstract}

-Let $G/\Gamma$ be the quotient of a semisimple Lie group $G$ by its arithmetic lattice.
-Let $H$ be a reductive algebraic subgroup of $G$ acting on $G/\Gamma$.
-The question we are interested in is whether there is a compact set of $G/\Gamma$ that intersects every H-orbit.
-We show that the failure of this can be explained by a single algebraic reason, which generalizes several previous results towards this question.
+Let $X=G/\Gamma$ be the quotient of a semisimple Lie group $G$ by its non-cocompact arithmetic lattice.
+Let $H$ be a reductive algebraic subgroup of $G$ acting on $X$.
+We give several equivalent algebraic conditions on $H$ for the existence of a fixed compact set in $X$ intersecting \textit{every} $H$-orbit.
+This generalizes previous results concerning certain special reductive group action on $X$ in this setting.

-Indeed, a more general result was obtained: when $H$ is a closed subgroup of $G$ satisfying $H=AM$ with $M$ semisimple, and $A$ an $\mathbb{R}$-diagonalizable subgroup contained in the centralizer of $M$ in $G$, then the failure of every $H$-orbit intersecting nontrivially with a fixed compact set is caused by finitely many algebraic obstructions.
+When $G$ is of real rank one, $\Gamma$ is a non-cocompact lattice of $G$ and $H<G$ is an algebraic group, we also obtain an algebraic condition on $H$ which is equivalent to the return of \textit{every} $H$-orbit to a single compact set in $X$.
+This complements our results in the case of arithmetic lattice.